paulgribble/plaintext_workshop/README.md

 This sample document isn't very interesting, at least it doesn't make use of very many Markdown features.
 Let's have a look at another example that's closer to what we might be doing as academic writers:

 ```
+# Introduction

+Experimental studies of human motor learning often make use of robotic devices to manipulate the mechanics of human limb motion.
+The idea is to change the relationship between muscle forces and limb motion by using the robot to apply motion-dependent forces to the limb.
+The muscle forces that usually result in a given motion of the limb (e.g. reaching with the hand in a straight line between two targets) now result in a different motion, because of the added forces imposed by the robot.
+Through *motor learning*, the nervous system learns to generate new muscle forces to counteract the forces imposed by the robot.

+In one such study,
 ```